Mindtribe/Leash-Debugger/doc/QuickStart.md

 ## 3: Connecting to / Configuring Leash Debugger

 To use Leash Debugger over a WiFi connection, it will need to be connected.
 There are two ways to do this:

 1. Start Leash Debugger as a WiFi Access Point, then connect to it using your host machine.

 2. Configure Leash Debugger to connect to your local network (Station Mode) through an existing WiFi access point, and connect your host machine to the same local network.

 Approach 1 requires the extra step of connecting to the AP using your host machine, but has the advantage that no pre-existing WiFi network is required.
 Both approaches first require us to start Leash Debugger in AP mode.
 To do this:

 * hold down SW3 on the Launchpad while, at the same time, resetting the board.
 You can let go of SW3 after about a second after you release the reset button.

 After some time, the green LED should be lit, while repeatedly going briefly off (a long-on, short-off flashing pattern).
 This means Leash Debugger has started in AP mode.
 If you rescan for WiFi networks using your host machine, there should be an access point called "**LeashDebugger**" in the list.
-If you want to use Leash Debugger in AP mode, you can move on and skip the next part about configuring Station Mode.
+If you want to use Leash Debugger in AP mode, you can move on and skip to step 4.
 In that case, just make sure to always boot Leash Debugger with SW3 held down, to ensure it always starts in AP mode.

 #### 3.1: Station mode